Niyabi/lando-wsl2-for-drupal/README.md

 # lando-wsl2-for-drupal
-Local developement environment for Drupal 9 based on Lando and WSL2
+Local developement environment for Drupal 9 based on Lando and WSL2.
+Project is based on this **[article](https://www.liip.ch/en/blog/setup-drupal-and-lando-with-wsl2-on-windows)**.

 ## Requirements